 Thursday 19 March 2020 - four days before official lockdown in the UK.
 As the gravity of the COVID-19 pandemic and its implications began to hit home, I observed my own responses in quiet solitude; from intense activity to overwhelming fatigue.
 From information overload to a desire to withdraw.
 And from calm rationality to anxiety and fear.

 I needed to clear my head, to move away from the computer screen and the constant drip-feed of coronavirus-related news.
-So I grabbed my camera and went for a walk round the neighbourhood.
-Having the camera in my hands grounds me and takes my mind off other concerns.
-The air was still and the sky flat, as if even the weather had retreated into isolation.
+So I grabbed my camera and went for a walk around the neighbourhood.
+Having the camera in my hands grounds me, and takes my mind off other concerns.
+The air was still, and the sky flat, as if even the weather had retreated into isolation.
 A light haze smudged the London skyline.

 This was the first of many solitary walks I took around SE1 during confinement.
 I approached these strolls as a kind of visual meditation.
 They became the barometer for my own state of mind, and the photographs I took helped me process the days that warped and drifted.

-I looked at my neighbourhood with fresh eyes.
-I reflected on its history, its strategic geography and its industrial heritage.
+I looked at my neighbourhood with fresh eyes, reflecting on its history, its strategic geography, and industrial heritage.
 I wandered these depopulated, anxious streets, past shuttered shopfronts and isolated figures.
 I took in details that I’d previously overlooked, watched people as they navigated the restrictions of lockdown, observed the melancholy that descended, accustomed myself to feelings of loneliness and isolation, and learnt to accept the low-level anxiety that affected my sleep and my concentration.